eniserijemosope/Student-Perfomance-Predictor-Linear-Regression-/README.md

 ## Conclusion

-Despite its simplicity, **Linear Regression** gives a reasonable approximation of student performance.
-This project demonstrates the core ML workflow and is perfect for building confidence with regression problems.
+**Linear Regression** gives a reasonable approximation of student performance.
+This project demonstrates the core ML workflow and is perfect for building confidence with regression problems but it would be better used when the target feauture is just one thing.